 Put to the test – what does the science say?

 Countless studies have been done to determine the validity of modern astrology.
-And yes, you guessed it, real world testing has not been at all kind to astrology and horoscope forecast.
+And yes, you guessed it, real world testing has not been at all kind to astrology and horoscope forecasting.
 For now, we’ll let this excellent video give an quick overview of what the science is telling us…

 Comments are closed.